traulab/BeadsOnASpring/Analysis_scripts/interpeak_distance_counter/README.md

 # interpeak_distance_counter.py

 This script computes **adjacent peak distance distributions** from a BED-like peak file, optionally stratified by **chromatin state**, while supporting score thresholding by:

 - a **single percentile**
 - a **sweep of percentiles**
 - a **target number of peaks**

+It also supports configurable inter-peak distance bounds via:

+- `--min-distance` (default: 50 bp)
+- `--max-distance` (default: 1000 bp)

 ---